-Start your North Cape Coastal Drive adventure in Summerside – the gateway to the North Cape Coastal Drive – and savour this sensational seascape city with a burgeoning concert scene.The northwestern region, dubbed the Canadian Oyster Coast, is known for its towering red sandstone capes, secret sea glass coves, harvesting of succulent world-class fresh seafood and potatoes, as well as its vibrant Acadian French culture and heritage in the Evangeline region.
+The Canadian Oyster Coast is home of the world famous Malpeque Oyster.The northwestern region is also known for its towering red sandstone capes, secret sea glass coves, harvesting of succulent world-class fresh seafood and potatoes, as well as its vibrant Acadian French culture and heritage in the Evangeline region.

-Set the scene with a quick history lesson that spans almost 300-years of French presence on P.E.I. at the Acadian Museum in Miscouche.
+Set the scene with a quick history lesson that spans almost 300-years of French presence on PEI at the Acadian Museum in Miscouche.
 Follow with a tour of the Bottle Houses in Cap-Egmont, where more than 25,000 colourful recycled bottles are cemented together to create a whimsical set of buildings.

 Continue your leisurely drive to the heart of the North Cape, where a giant spud that marks the spot for the Canadian Potato Museum in O’Leary.
 PEI may be small, but it hails the largest potato crop in Canada and hard work is at the root of industry success.

-Wrap up your day in the heart of this region at Mill River Resort, which caters to all types of family, corporate and group events for a truly fun and memorable experience.
-Canada’s year-round resort now offers family golf getaways!
-Voted one of “Canada’s Best Golf Values,” you can either stay at the newly-renovated 70-guestroom hotel or, on the beautiful 72-site campground.
+Wrap up your day in the heart of this region at Mill River Resort for a truly fun and memorable experience.
+Canada’s year-round resort now offers family golf getaways with the 18-hole golf course on site!
+The full-service 4-star resort boasts a newly-renovated 81-guestroom hotel.